bassanilab/NeoRanking/README.md

     ```
     bash preprocess_data.sh
     ```
 2) Training the classifiers.
 This is only required if training needs to be done on different data or repeated with different parameters.
-Otherwise classifier models for logistic regrassion and XGBoost trained on NCI-train [[1](#Citation)] can be obtained from figshare for [neo-peptides](https://figshare.com/s/a000b0990465ab3e9d33) and [mutations](https://figshare.com/s/3c27fa3b705a74bdfa10):
+Otherwise classifier models for logistic regression and XGBoost trained on NCI-train [[1](#Citation)] can be obtained from figshare for [neo-peptides](https://figshare.com/s/a000b0990465ab3e9d33) and [mutations](https://figshare.com/s/3c27fa3b705a74bdfa10):
     ```
     bash train_classifier.sh
     ```